awsdocs/amazon-emr-management-guide/doc_source/emr-git-repo-create-notebook.md

-# Create a New Notebook with an Associated Git Repository<a name="emr-git-repo-create-notebook"></a>
+# Create a new Notebook with an associated Git repository<a name="emr-git-repo-create-notebook"></a>

 **To create a notebook and associate it with Git repositories in the AWS Management Console**